rsnyder/juncture/docs/getting-started.md

 Options for creating an essay text file include:

-- **Using the Github web editor.**  This is a very workable approach and was the primary means for creating Juncture essays in the first version.
-The drawbacks to this approach are that the editor is exited each time a save is made and previewing changes requires a separate request to the Juncture web server.
-While workable it is a cumbersome and inefficient workflow.
+- **Using the Github web editor.**  This is the simplest approach and was the primary means for creating and editing Juncture essays in the first version.
+The drawbacks to this approach are that the editor is exited each time a save is made and previewing changes requires a separate request to the Juncture-enabled web server.
+While workable it can be a cumbersome and inefficient workflow.
 Improving this workflow was a key objective in the Juncture rewrite for version 2.
-The primary advantage of this approach is that Juncture does not need to be permitted to write to your Github account.
-- **Using a text editor on your local computer and uploading the generated files to Github.**  This approach has many of the same trade-offs as the one above.
-Juncture does not need write access to your Github account and the authoring workflow is awkward (even more so with the required uploading).
-The primary benefit would be the ability to use a familiar text editor on your local computer.
 - **Using the Juncture Editor.**  A web-based editor was introduced in Juncture version 2,  It provides an in-browser editor with preview features.
 It also provides syntax highlighting of Markdown and Juncture tags.
-However, one of the biggest benefits is the automatic creation of Juncture tags using copy-paste and drag-n-drop.
-For instance, Juncture media viewer tags are automatically created when dragging an image, video, or audio clip into the editor window from some commonly used websites.
+The Juncture editor also supports the automatic creation of Juncture tags using copy-paste and drag-n-drop.
+For instance, Juncture `image`, `audio`, and `video` tags are automatically created when dragging an image, video, or audio clip into the editor window from some commonly used websites.

-## The Juncture editor

-Using the Juncture Editor is the recommended approach for authoring essays, but as mentioned, the Juncture web page rendering engine doesn't care how the source text file was created.
-Feel free to use any approach that suits you.
-That said, the rest of this _Creating an Essay_ overview and other tutorials in the Juncture documentation assume the Juncture Editor is being used.
-Some instructions may need to be adapted to match a different approach.

-After logging in with Github the Juncture editor can be used in one of two ways:

-- As a **separate window** launched from a button found in the left sidebar.
-The advantage of this approach is that the various code snippets found in the documentation can be easily added to the editor using drag-and-drop.
-- An **embedded viewer** found on [this page](/embedded-editor).
-This approach has the advantage of reducing desktop clutter with one less window.

-!> The editor works identically in either mode.
-One caution though - **try to avoid using both simultaneously as divergent edits may result in Github merge conflicts when saving.**
+!> **Avoid using both editors simultaneously as divergent edits may result in Github merge conflicts when saving.**

-An overview on using the Juncture Editor can be found [here](/tools/editor)

 ## 1. Add Text